-Finally, the probability of fixation of mutations that lie within the region of overlap decreases with ϴ. This is intuitive: when ϴ = 0°, the region of overlap contains the most beneficial mutations as well as mutations where the benefit is near zero.
-As ϴ increases, the mutations remaining in the region of overlap are mutations that are relatively less beneficial.
-Therefore the mean selective coefficient of shared beneficial mutations decreases with ϴ, although a derivation of this relationship is beyond the scope of our article.
+Finally, the average probability of fixation of mutations that lie within the region of overlap decreases with the angle of divergence.
+This is intuitive: when ϴ = 0°, the region of overlap contains mutations that are highly beneficial in both populations (e.g., their shared optima).
+As ϴ increases, the mutations remaining in the region of overlap are less beneficial.
+Therefore the mean selective coefficient of shared initially beneficial mutations decreases with ϴ (quantifying this decrease is beyond the scope of this article).

-We note that our analytical approximations reflect the probability of parallel genetic evolution generally and not from standing variation specifically.
-Therefore, populations adapting to similar environments have a higher probability of fixing identical mutations whether the mutations arise from recurrent new mutation at the same loci or from the ancestral standing variation.
-The approximations above are component pieces of a comprehensive theory of the probability of genetic parallelism during adaptation.
-Integrating the processes discussed above with estimates of both the distribution of fitness effects of new mutations (Eyre-Walker and Keightley 2007) and the fitness effects of mutations across environments (Martin and Lenormand 2015) will be valuable.
+We note that the above arguments reflect the probability of parallel genetic evolution generally and not from standing variation specifically.
+Therefore, populations adapting to similar environments have a higher probability of fixing similar mutations whether the mutations arise de novo or were segregating in the ancestor.
+The arguments above are thus component pieces of a comprehensive theory of the probability of genetic parallelism during allopatric adaptation.
+Integrating the processes discussed above with estimates of both the distribution of fitness effects of new mutations (Eyre-Walker and Keightley 2007) and the fitness effects of mutations across environments (Martin and Lenormand 2015) may lead to valuable insights.

-These simulations also illustrate an unanticipated general effect of standing variation: a reduction of segregation variance for all angles of divergence.
+The simulations depicted in Fig. 3 also illustrate an unanticipated general effect of standing variation: a reduction of segregation variance for all angles of divergence.
 This is apparent by examining the right side of Fig. 3A.
-When ϴ = 180°, there are no beneficial alleles shared between adapting populations.
-Why, then, do populations evolve lower segregation variance under divergent selection?
+When selection is divergent, ϴ = 180°, there are no beneficial alleles shared between adapting populations.
+Why, then, does standing genetic variation cause hybrids to have lower segregation variance when their parents underwent divergent selection?
 There are several non-mutually exclusive possibilities.
 First, populations may undergo maladaptive parallel genetic evolution due to drift.
 Second, small-effect alleles are more likely to fix when from standing variation as compared to new mutation (Orr and Betancourt 2001; Hermisson and Pennings 2005), and therefore adaptation in simulations initiated with standing variation may proceed via primarily via the small-effect alleles.
 (Segregation variance decreases as a greater number of genes contribute to character divergence because, on average, individuals will recover an intermediate phenotype [Castle 1921]).
 Finally, past stabilizing selection shapes the alleles present in the standing variation, and alleles in the standing variation may have different properties than those arising from new mutation (Hermisson and Pennings 2005).

 We tested these hypotheses by running simulations where standing variation was generated by randomly drawing mutations from a distribution identical to those which arise from new mutation (i.e., without a burn-in) and similar initial frequencies.
 This effectively controls for ‘past selection’ while maintaining adaptation from standing variation.
 These simulations completely removed the effect of standing variation on reducing segregation variance at large angles (Fig. S4).
-Therefore, we can infer that past stabilizing selection in the ancestor causes a reduction in segregation variance under divergent selection.
+Therefore, we infer that past stabilizing selection in the ancestor causes a reduction in segregation variance under divergent selection.
 Examining the distribution of mutation effect sizes in the ancestor, we indeed find that the average allele effect-size is smaller than what arises from new mutation (Fig. S1C), and that the largest-effect mutations are absent in the standing variation.

-Effect of standing variation on environment-specific hybrid fitness In this section, we investigate the effects of standing variation on hybrid fitness in the parental environments.
-The mean fitness of hybrids is relevant for speciation because, if hybrids are unfit, this reduces gene flow via poor hybrid survival and reproduction and can also promote the evolution of pre-mating isolation via reinforcement (Burke and Arnold 2001).
-Maximum observed fitness is relevant because individual hybrids with high fitness can facilitate gene flow between parents (Barton 2001), potentially impeding divergence.
+Effect of standing variation on environment-specific hybrid fitness In this section, we investigate the effects of standing variation on mean and maximum hybrid fitness in the parental environments.
+The mean fitness of hybrids is relevant for speciation because, if hybrids are generally unfit, this reduces gene flow via poor hybrid survival and reproduction and can also promote the evolution of pre-mating isolation via reinforcement (Burke and Arnold 2001).
+Maximum observed fitness is relevant because occasional individual hybrids with high fitness can facilitate gene flow between parents (Barton 2001), potentially impeding divergence.